 Recently she contributed to the new design for teacher preparation at the University of Memphis that focuses on preparing teachers who are: grounded in urban education, trained to teach with culturally relevance, steeped in their content knowledge, and all hail from the local Memphis area and can bridge community to education.

-Randy Heinrich, DM is a retired soldier and former educator who resides with his wife, Terri, and their dogs in sunny and mountainous Arizona.
+Randy Heinrich, DM is a retired soldier and former educator who resides with his wife, Terri, and their dogs rural East Texas.
 He earned his doctorate in organizational leadership at the University of Phoenix in 2004, as well completed graduate studies in education, counseling, business administration, education administration, and international relations at Chapman University, Northern Arizona University, and Boston University.
 He served in the Army as an intelligence analyst across the United States, Central America, and Europe.
-After retiring from the service, he served in teaching and administrative roles in support of at-risk and special needs youth in a rural school district, and taught a number of courses for colleges and universities primarily in leadership, research, education, and psychology, and supervised teacher candidates during practica.
+After retiring from the service, he served in teaching and administrative roles in support of at-risk and special needs youth in a rural school district and taught a number of courses for colleges and universities primarily in leadership, research, education, and psychology, and supervised teacher candidates during practica.
 He remains active in alternative school and dropout prevention research, as well as support for youth through advocacy initiatives.
-He serves as referee for the Journal of At-Risk Issues, and co-authored Do Children Drop Out of School in Kindergarten?
+He co-authored Do Children Drop Out of School in Kindergarten?
 A Reflective, Systems-based Approach for Promoting Deep Change.
-He has served as faculty for graduate and doctoral research for Argosy University, National University, and Walden University, and currently is a faculty member at Concordia University-Portland.
+He has served as faculty for graduate and doctoral research for many universities, notably Argosy University, Walden University, National University, and Concordia University-Portland.
+He currently serves at Saybrook University as research faculty.

 Dr. Eurmon Hervey is National Vice President and Superintendent of Schools for Catapult Learning.
 He is an accomplished educational executive with a comprehensive blend of non-profit, government, and academic management experience.
 He has served in senior leadership positions in colleges and universities in the Mid-Atlantic and Southern geographical regions.
 In Washington DC, he served as Assistant State Superintendent and Deputy Chief State School Officer, where he worked directly with District of Columbia Public Schools.
 Dr. Hervey earned the Doctor of Education from Peabody College of Vanderbilt University and the Master of Education from Harvard University.
 He also earned two degrees in pure mathematics; the Master of Science from Clark Atlanta University and the Bachelor of Science from Edward Waters College.